Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/STRUMPACK/README.md

 -   The EasyConfig files are derived from those in the EasyBuilders repository, but support for AMD GPUs has been added.

+### Version 7.0.1 CPU for cpeGNU 24.03

+-   Made the layout more readable.

+-   Corrected the homepage.

+    Note that the main author, Pieter Ghysels, has left the national labs and is now working for AMD.
+It remains to be seen how this package will further evolve.